 The FORECAST function will calculate a new y-value using the simple straight-line equation:

 The values of x and y are the sample means (the averages) of the known x- and the known y-values.

-Thanks for reading CFI’s guide to important Excel functions!
+Thanks for reading CFI’s guide to this important Excel function.
 By taking the time to learn and master these functions, you’ll significantly speed up your financial modeling and valuation analysis.
-To learn more, check out these additional resources:
+To learn more, check out these additional CFI resources: